Mixed-Integer Linear Programming Approximations for the Stochastic Knapsack: Computational study

-We next compare PWL against the four baselines (PWL, SAA, LC and RNG) in Section \ref{sec:baselines} for the 900 instances under normally distributed item weights.\footnote{Due to a known CPLEX issue, we could not strictly enforce the time limit.
+We next compare PWL against the four baselines (PWL, SAA, LC and RNG) introduced in Section \ref{sec:baselines} for the 900 instances under normally distributed item weights.\footnote{Due to a known CPLEX issue, we could not strictly enforce the time limit.
 For large problems, CPLEX may exceed it since the limit applies only during optimisation---not during model construction, presolve, root relaxation, or heuristics.
 As a result, some solution times in our study surpass the set limit.
 While not officially documented, this behaviour is widely discussed on forums like \textit{IBM TechXchange}, \textit{Stack Overflow}, and \textit{OR Stack Exchange}.
-Given this limitation, we chose not to impose a time limit for KKT, allowing it to run to completion for all instances.} The comparison is illustrated in Figure \ref{fig:pwl_vs_baselines_normal}.
-Recall that our SAA baseline uses an LD‑driven scenario size: Phase~0 dynamically computes a target $ \hat N_{\text{LD}} $ and grows $ N $ until the bound is met, the time budget is exhausted, or $N$ reaches \(N_{\text{cap}}\).
-In our benchmark, even when considering only instances with 25 and 50 items, Phase~0 only succeeded 35\% of cases in selecting a suitable $N$; when it did succeed, the median $ N $ selected was 1024; and when it failed, the median of the last $ N $ reached was 2048, while the respective target median $ \hat N_{\text{LD}} $ target was $2\cdot10^7$ --- a substantial gap.
+Given this limitation, we chose not to impose a time limit for KKT, allowing it to run to completion for all instances.} The comparison is illustrated in Figure~\ref{fig:pwl_vs_baselines_normal}.
+Recall that our SAA baseline uses an LD‑driven scenario size: Phase~0 dynamically grows $ N $ until the LD bound is met, the time budget is exhausted, or $N$ reaches \(N_{\text{cap}}\).
+In our benchmark, even when considering only instances with 25 and 50 items, Phase~0 only successfully selected a suitable $N$ in 35\% of cases; when it did succeed, the median $ N $ selected was 1024; and when it failed, the median of the last $ N $ reached was 2048, while the respective median crude global bound $ \hat N_{\text{LD}} $ was $2\cdot10^7$ --- indeed a very conservative figure.
 This phase is followed by a confidence‑based replication loop whose aim is to certify optimality of a solution.
-In Phase~1, despite high empirical solution quality, only 36.9\% of certified gaps crossed the $ 10^{-4} $ tolerance before hitting the wall clock or $ M_{\max} $ (wall clock hits: 225, $M_{\max}$ hits: 2), with the average gap for uncertified instances stabilising at $1.74\cdot 10^{-3}$, that is one order of magnitude above tolerance.
+In Phase~1, only 36.9\% of certified gaps crossed the target tolerance before hitting the wall clock or the maximum number of replications $ M_{\max} $ (wall clock hits: 225, $M_{\max}$ hits: 2), with the average percent gap for uncertified instances stabilising at $1.74\cdot 10^{-1}$, one order of magnitude above tolerance.
 Under our resource and tolerance regime, SAA with LD‑driven sizing is therefore non‑viable as a time‑to‑solution competitor.
-Likewise, RNG perform poorly even for the smallest instances, and times out for most of the larger instances; this is the reason why in Figure \ref{fig:pwl_vs_baselines_normal} we show SAA results only for instance sizes 25 and 50, and RNG results only for instance sizes 25, 50, 100.
+Likewise, RNG perform poorly even for the smallest instances, and times out for most of the larger instances; this is the reason why in Figure~\ref{fig:pwl_vs_baselines_normal} we show SAA results only for instance sizes 25 and 50, and RNG results only for instance sizes 25, 50, 100.
 Both LC and KKT are very fast for small instances, but their computational time grows exponentially as the number of items increases.
 Conversely, PWL is slightly slower for small instances, but its computational time grows at a lower rate compared to other approaches with the number of items.
-For very large instances comprising 200 and 500 items, PWL emerges as the clear winner.
+For very large instances comprising 200 and 500 items, PWL is orders of magnitude faster in our computational study.